-Geostationary OrbitThe Total and Spectral Solar Irradiance Sensor 2 (TSIS-2) is a satellite designed by NASA to measure the Sun's energy input to Earth.
+Geostationary Transfer OrbitThe Total and Spectral Solar Irradiance Sensor 2 (TSIS-2) is a satellite designed by NASA to measure the Sun's energy input to Earth.
 TSIS-2 comprises two instruments, the Total Irradiance Monitor (TIM), and the spectral Irradiance Monitor (SIM).
 TIM measures total brightness and SIM measures spectral irradiance over a wavelength range that includes 96% of the energy in the solar spectrum.
 Both instruments are similar to those used for the TSIS-1 mission onboard the International Space Station.

-Low Earth OrbitThe Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO) are the foundational elements of NASA's lunar-orbiting space station "Gateway".
+Sun-Synchronous OrbitThe Power and Propulsion Element (PPE) and Habitation and Logistics Outpost (HALO) are the foundational elements of NASA's lunar-orbiting space station "Gateway".
 The PPE is a 60-kilowatt class solar electric propulsion spacecraft that also will provide power, high-speed communications, attitude control and the capability to move the Gateway to different lunar orbits.
 The HALO is the pressurized living quarters where astronauts who visit the Gateway, often on their way to the Moon, will work.
 It will provide command and control and serve as the docking hub for the outpost.
 HALO will support science investigations, distribute power, provide communications for visiting vehicles and lunar surface expeditions, and supplement the life support systems aboard Orion, NASA’s spacecraft that will deliver Artemis astronauts to the Gateway.

 A batch of 29 satellites for the Starlink mega-constellation - SpaceX's project for space-based Internet communication system.